ins0/chrome-gh-pages/README.md

 # chrome-gh-pages
-Adds a link on the repository to the github page if available
+Add a link to the GitHub-Page of a GitHub repository